bruvellu/3d-tutorial/3d-tutorial.md

 ## Citation {#sec-citation}

 Vellutini, Bruno C. 2025.
-3d-Tutorial: Visualization of 3D Data in Fiji Using Built-in Tools and the Plugin 3Dscript.
-Github. <https://github.com/bruvellu/3d-tutorial>.

-Zenodo citation will be available soon.
+3D-Tutorial: Visualization of 3D Data in Fiji Using Built-in Tools and the Plugin 3Dscript.
+GitHub. <https://github.com/bruvellu/3d-tutorial> (Zenodo archive and DOI will be available soon).

+## License

+This tutorial is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ## References {#sec-references}